jantomec/CrossSectionTools/README.md

 # CrossSectionTools

-Compute cross section properties in Wolfram Mathematica
+Compute cross section properties for an arbitrary shape in Wolfram Mathematica

-Currently support:
+Currently supports:

  - area
  - moment of inertia